Parks and gardens

 Parks in the west end

 Kelvingrove Park is a classic example of a Victorian park, set on the banks of the River Kelvin.
-Two of the city's most grand buildings stand at either side of the park, Kelvingrove Art Gallery and Museum and the University of Glasgow.
+Two of the city's grandest buildings stand at either side of the park, Kelvingrove Art Gallery and Museum and the University of Glasgow.
 The park also boasts the open-air arts venue Kelvingrove Bandstand and Amphitheatre, two play parks and a skatepark.

 Parks in the southside